jonx18/jonx18/README.md

 ### :mag: More About Me:

-- 🔭 I’m currently working on my P.hD. thesis and making some [smalls projects with FastAI](https://github.com/jonx18/petidentifier).
+- 🔭 I’m currently working on my P.hD. thesis and making some [smalls demo projects](https://github.com/jonx18/portfolio-multipage).
 - 🌱 I’m currently learning machine learning forecasting algorithms.
 - 👯 I’m looking to collaborate on machine learning applications for BCI.
 - 🤔 I’m looking for help with the simulation of trading platforms for Deep Reinforcement Learning applications.